UK PM Sunak makes surprise trip to Kyiv, boosts defense aid - NewsBreak

 “With friends like you by our side, we are confident in our victory.
 Both of our nations know what it means to stand up for freedom,” the Ukrainian leader said on Twitter.

-Former U.K. Prime Minister Boris Johnson, who stepped down in July, won wide praise in Ukraine for his backing.
+Former U.K. Prime Minister Boris Johnson, who stepped down in July amid ethics scandals, won wide praise in Ukraine for his backing and made repeated visits to Kyiv.
 Sunak is keen to reassure Ukraine’s leaders that there will be no change of stance under his leadership, although when he was U.K. Treasury chief under Johnson he was considered resistant to demands for higher defense spending.

 “The courage of the Ukrainian people is an inspiration to the world,” Sunak said.
 “In years to come, we will tell our grandchildren of your story.”